qri-io/rfcs/0000-template.md

 If there is no prior art, that is fine - your ideas are interesting to us whether they are brand new or if it is an adaptation from other languages.

 Note that while precedent set by other projects is some motivation, it does not on its own motivate an RFC.
-Please also take into consideration that rust sometimes intentionally diverges from common language features. -->
+Please also take into consideration that Qri sometimes intentionally diverges from other projects. -->

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions